microsoft/WhatTheHack/xxx-AzureLoadTesting/Student/Challenge-03.md

 ## Description

 - Create a Load Testing service in Azure.
+- Create a load test in the Load Testing service that accepts the website URL as an environment variable and passes that value to your load testing script.
-- Run your load test using a typical user load and establish a performance baseline.
+- Run your load test multiple times using a typical user load and establish a performance baseline.
-- Make sure your script is parametarized and can be used against multiple environments.
+- Review the test results, identify the bottlenecks (CPU, memory, resource limits) and compile a list of insights.
 - Discuss where you may be able to leverage this baseline data you have gathered.

 ## Success Criteria